Michael "Mudcat" Ward: Biography

 In 2014, Ward joined another three of the band's original line-up to record the Bluetones album, Living Tear to Tear, which was issued by Severn Records.
 In 2016, the Bluenotes were inducted in the Rhode Island Music Hall of Fame.
 In the same year, Ward was nominated in the 'Instrumentalist - Bass' category at the Blues Music Awards, in which he was the recipient in both 2018 and 2020.
 In the 2021 Blues Music Awards, he has another nomination in the same category.
-The 'virtual' ceremony is due to take place on June 6, 2021.
+The 'virtual' ceremony took place on June 6, 2021.

-Ward has more than 60 album credits to date, including Sumlin's 2014 Grammy Award-nominated, About Them Shoes, plus Sugar Ray and the Bluetones latest album, Too Far from the Bar (Severn Records, 2020).
+Ward has more than 60 album credits to date, including Sumlin's 2014 Grammy Award-nominated, About Them Shoes, plus Sugar Ray and the Bluetones album, Too Far from the Bar (Severn Records, 2020).